Escape Plan 2: Hades

 Escape Plan 2: Hades is a 2018 American direct-to-video prison action thriller film directed by Steven C. Miller.
 It is the sequel to the 2013 film Escape Plan, and the second installment in the Escape Plan film series.
-It stars Sylvester Stallone and Curtis "50 Cent" Jackson reprising their roles from the first film, with Dave Bautista, Huang Xiaoming, Jaime King, Jesse Metcalfe, Titus Welliver, and Wes Chatham joining the cast.
+It stars Sylvester Stallone and Curtis Jackson reprising their roles from the first film, with Dave Bautista, Huang Xiaoming, Jaime King, Jesse Metcalfe, Titus Welliver, and Wes Chatham joining the cast.
 Escape Plan 2: Hades was released straight-to-DVD in the United States but received theatrical releases in such countries as Russia on June 28, 2018, and in China on June 29, 2018.
 The film received negative reviews from critics; it grossed $17.6 million in some theaters and $4.2 million in domestic home market against a production budget of $20 million.

 A sequel, Escape Plan: The Extractors, was released in 2019.

 Plot

 Ray Breslin continues to operate his security company to some success, with senior members Hush and Abigail and newcomers Shu Ren, Jasper Kimbral, and Luke Graves as field operators.
 During a hostage rescue mission in Chechnya, Kimbral, trusting his computer algorithms, deviates from the mission objectives.
 This results in one of the hostages being shot, later dying of her wounds; Breslin fires Kimbral as a result.

 A year later, Shu is contacted by his family to protect his cousin Yusheng Ma.
 Soon to announce groundbreaking satellite communications technology from his telecommunications company, Yusheng has been targeted by a rival company, Ruscho.
 After attending a party in Bangkok, Shu defends Yusheng from masked men, but both are stunned with tasers and kidnapped.

 Later, Shu finds himself imprisoned in an unknown arena, where inmates are forced to fight.
 Shu is forced to brawl another prisoner and wins, and encounters fellow inmate Kimbral, who explains the prison is called HADES, where he has been held for several months.
 Luke, Hush, Abigail, and Breslin attempt to locate Shu after his and Yusheng's disappearance.

 Drawing on Breslin's training to formulate an escape plan, Shu meets the warden Gregor Faust, who calls himself the "Zookeeper", and learns that Faust wants Yusheng's communications patents in exchange for their release.
 Yusheng tells Shu that he buried the technology for fear it could be used to hijack any nuclear launch system in the world, and they resolve to escape.

 Breslin determines that HADES is funded by the same mysterious organization who funded the Tomb, and seeks help from an old contact, Trent DeRosa.
 While following a lead on Shu's disappearance, Luke is caught and transferred to HADES.